LunarVim/LunarVim/README.md

 ## Breaking changes

-- `lvim.lang.FOO.lsp` is no longer supported after #1584.
+- `lvim.lang.FOO` is no longer supported.
+Refer to <https://www.lunarvim.org/languages> for up-to-date instructions.

 ## Resources